Kerevat: Kerevat National High School

 Kerevat National High School and Kerevat Education Centre, are often used to train teachers, medical orderlies, and artisans for the government.
 Kerevat National High School, the only national high school in the New Guinea Islands region, had an enrollment of 50 to 60 per cent of students from the Islands region and the balance drawn from the rest of the country.
 The teaching programme covered technical and vocational skills to meet the nation's need to further the development activities.
-In the past several years, the student who graduated from this school occupied important positions both in the government and private enterprises.
+In the past several years, the student who graduated from this school occupied important positions both in the government and public enterprises.

 The school's reputation has taken a sharp decline resulting in its temporary closure during 2011 for reasons of “cult activities, the satanic worship reports, fights and other social problems and deteriorating school facilities”.
 In 2012, Peter O’Neill, Prime Minister of PNG addressed this issue, stating that “Closure of the school is not an option,” and to graduate from classes 11 and 12, standards would be ensured.
 He also directed his education Minister to institute an inquiry into the affairs of the school administration, particularly regarding misuse of funds during the last five years.
 This inquiry would also look into the aspect of funding the school from the national exchequer.
 AusAID and the PNG Government have provided K3 million for refurbishing and upgrading activities.